-Handle form submissions with Airtable · Cloudflare Workers docs
+Handle form submissions with Airtable

 }

-To make an authenticated request to Airtable, we need to provide three constants that represent data about our Airtable account, base, and table name.
-We've already set
+To make an authenticated request to Airtable, you need to provide three constants that represent data about your Airtable account, base, and table name.
+You have already set

 AIRTABLE_API_KEY using

-wrangler secret, since it's a value that should be encrypted.
+wrangler secret, since it is a value that should be encrypted.
 The Airtable base ID and table name are values that can be publicly shared in places like GitHub.
-We can use Wrangler's
+Use Wrangler’s

-vars feature to pass public environment variables from
+vars feature to pass public environment variables from your

-wrangler.toml.
 Add a

 vars table at the end of your